deifactor/deimos/mimi/README.md

 ## What's in a name?

 'Nekomimi' is the Japanese word for 'person with cat ears', with 'neko' meaning 'cat' and 'mimi' meaning 'ears'.
+The music player this was originally written for was named 'catgirl'.